clembench/clembench.github.io/index.markdown

 > Hakimov, S., Abdullayeva, Y., Koshti, K., Schmidt, A., Weiser, Y., Beyer, A., & Schlangen.
 D. (2025).
 Using Game Play to Investigate Multimodal and Conversational Grounding in Large Multimodal Models.
 In Proceedings of COLING 2025. [arXiv preprint arXiv:2406.14035](https://arxiv.org/abs/2406.14035)

+> Jordan, J., Hakimov, S., Schlangen, D. (2025).
+Plant in Cupboard, Orange on Rably, Inat Aphone.
+Benchmarking Incremental Learning of Situation and Language Model using a Text-Simulated Situated Environment.
+In: Text, Speech, and Dialogue.
+TSD 2025.
+Lecture Notes in Computer Science(), vol 16030.
+Springer, Cham.
+[PDF](https://arxiv.org/pdf/2502.11733) DOI:[10.1007/978-3-032-02551-7_6](https://doi.org/10.1007/978-3-032-02551-7_6)

+> Hakimov, S., Pfennigschmidt, L., and Schlangen, D. 2025.
+Ad-hoc Concept Forming in the Game Codenames as a Means for Evaluating Large Language Models.
+In Proceedings of the Fourth Workshop on Generation, Evaluation and Metrics (GEM²), pages 728–740, Vienna, Austria and virtual meeting.
+Association for Computational Linguistics.
+[PDF](https://aclanthology.org/2025.gem-1.63.pdf)

 > Beyer, A., Chalamalasetti, K., Hakimov, S., Madureira, B., Sadler, P., & Schlangen, D. (2024). clembench-2024: A Challenging, Dynamic, Complementary, Multilingual Benchmark and Underlying Flexible Framework for LLMs as Multi-Action Agents. [arXiv preprint arXiv:2405.20859](https://arxiv.org/abs/2405.20859)

 > Bhavsar, N., Jordan, J., Hakimov, S., & Schlangen.
 D. (2024).
 How Many Parameters Does it Take to Change a Light Bulb?
 Evaluating Performance in Self-Play of Conversational Games as a Function of Model Characteristics [arXiv preprint arXiv:2406.14051](https://arxiv.org/abs/2406.14051)